carloslorenzovilla/rec-eng/README.md

 I did not have access to real data, therefore I used simulations of: list of users (guests), keyword matrix, transactional data.
 The script is a main.py module and two additional modules, sims.py and rec.py, that hold the classes for simulated data and recommendations, respectively.

-I recently reworked the original project into classes, rather that just making calls to a whole bunch of functions.
-I found that the use of objects are a step in the right direction as I work to implement a Tkinter GUI.
-Will have that update soon.
+I am currently working on compiling a database of King County based micro brews for future app development.

 Thanks for stopping by!